 - Limit caffeine after noon and avoid heavy meals close to bedtime.

 Making small changes to your sleep routine can help.
-It can boost your metabolism and reduce cravings for unhealthy foods.
+It can speed up your metabolism and decrease your hunger for junk food.
 Prioritizing sleep is a key part of successful weight loss.

 9. Social Support in Your Weight Loss Journey